Caitlin Clark leads Iowa to first Final Four since 1993

 Louisville was able to stay in the game, thanks to Van Lith.
 After scoring the first six points of the game, she went quiet before getting going late in the second quarter.
 She had 11 points in the second quarter as the Cardinals found themselves down 48-43 at the break.

-Clark had 22 points and eight assists in the opening 20 minutes enroute to the fourth-highest scoring total all-time in a NCAA regional.
+Clark had 22 points and eight assists in the opening 20 minutes en route to the fourth-highest scoring total all-time in an NCAA regional.

 “She played great, she made some big shots,” Louisville coach Jeff Walz said of Clark.
 “She passed the ball well. we turned her over at times.”